DaemonEngine/daemonmap/README.md

 If everything went right, you'll find your netradiant build in `install/` subdirectory.

-If you need to build a debug build (to get help from a developer, for example), you can do it that way:
+If you need to build a debug build (to get help from a developer, for example), you can do it this way:

 ```sh
 ./easy-builder --debug